 Hirose–Nakamura’s crush–is indeed a very cute, cheerful boy, but he’s never infantilized.
 He’s open and welcoming, but can also have quite a temper.
 I like how–going by looks–Hirose is “the cute” and Nakamura “the scary” one, but in reality, Hirose is the one that can be hot-headed and daring, while Nakamura is calmer and more reserved.
 Their personalities complement each other well, and I really enjoyed seeing their relationship develop.

 Syundei’s art style truly knows what I like.
 It shows plenty of love for the 80s aesthetic, and sometimes, it invokes shojo’s style with things like its flowery panels and the occasional full-body character introduction that overlaps the rest of the panels.
-Certain character’s expressions or quirks, dramatic pauses and poses remind me of Rumiko Takahashi’s style in particular (this even has what I call “getting the hell away from trouble”).
+Certain character’s expressions or quirks, dramatic pauses and poses remind me of Rumiko Takahashi’s style in particular (this even has what I like to call “getting the hell away from trouble”).
 However, there’s just enough personality here to make Syundei’s style feel unique.

 What Nakamura wants the most is to just be able to talk to and befriend his crush.
 We spend plenty of time seeing just how much Nakamura likes Hirose, which is terribly entertaining, but readers might appreciate knowing that friendship is the end goal here.
 Still, there are just enough hints of Hirose liking boys–and he spends valuable time connecting with Nakamura–to makes us feel like all Nakamura needs to “get the boy” is some time and courage.
 Good luck, Nakamura.
 I’m rooting for you.